- Discover the country and currency range of WorldRemit's online transfer service.

-- Check the fees and exchange rate, the amount the recipient will get in the destination currency, and the total cost to you.
+- Check the fees and exchange rate, the recipient's amount in the destination currency, and the total cost to you.

-- Pay the total cost using your bank account or a card.
+- Finally, pay the total cost using your bank account or a card.

 Who WorldRemit is designed for (based on features and costs)

-WorldRemit is used by a range of people worldwide, which is indicative of the ease of use and speed of this service.
-The user-friendly app is convenient, and if you're not so savvy on your mobile phone, there is a dedicated website with all the rates and fees readily available.
-There are no branches or agencies for sending money via an over-the-counter transaction or in cash, so it's designed for internet use only as far as the sender is concerned.
+WorldRemit is used by a range of people worldwide, which indicates the ease of use and speed of this service.
+The user-friendly app is convenient, and if you're not savvy on your mobile phone, there is a dedicated website with all the rates and fees readily available.
+However, there are no branches or agencies for sending money via an over-the-counter transaction or in cash, so it's designed for internet use only as far as the sender is concerned.

 Pros and cons

-- Low transfer fees, mostly in the range $1 to $4 per transaction.
+- Low transfer fees, mainly in the range of $1 to $4 per transaction.

-- Transparent pricing, meaning that before you commit to the transfer you can check costs and the amount the recipient will get.
+- Transparent pricing means that before you commit to the transfer, you can check costs and the amount the recipient will get.

-- Lots of delivery options, including the usual bank account and cash pick-up, but also cash delivery and Airtime mobile phone top-up.
+- Many delivery options include the usual bank account and cash pick-up, but also cash delivery and Airtime mobile phone top-up.